 The Supreme Court places police-citizen confrontations into three categories: (1) consensual - where the police do not need a justification for search (2) brief searches and seizures - where "reasonable suspicion" is required but only a limited search is allowed and (3) Full highly intrusive, full-scale arrests, which must be based on probable cause.
 In order to determine whether the police have overstepped your rights against illegal searches courts must examine the totality of the circumstances.

-Richmond criminal defense attorney if you need experienced legal assistance.
+Contact a Richmond criminal defense attorney if you need experienced legal assistance.